|

 Make friends to practice and learn English together

-Traveling is an amazing way to find new friends and build friendships that could last forever.
+Traveling is a fantastic way to find new friends and build friendships that could last forever.

-Meeting same-minded people who love to travel and want to learn English could be an unforgettable experience.
+Meeting like-minded people who love to travel and want to learn English could be an unforgettable experience.

 That can be done naturally by sitting in public or common areas when you’re reading, journaling, eating, or having coffee.